 What to do if you run out of time in the IELTS writing exam

-Imagine this – there’s five minutes left in the exam and you are only halfway through your second body paragraph!
+Imagine this – there are five minutes left in the exam and you are only halfway through your second body paragraph!
 What do you do?!
-WRITE A CONCLUSION!

 You absolutely HAVE TO write a conclusion to save your Task Response score.
 Without one, you are almost certain to receive a 5.0 for TA as the examiner will decide that even though you have presented a position, there have been “no conclusions drawn”.
 And for most test-takers, a 5.0 for TA means kissing goodbye to any hopes of a 7.0 overall.
 So, if you realise that you are running out of time in the exam, this is my advice:

-1. Quickly finish the sentence you’re writing in the second body paragraph (NEVER leave an unfinished sentence)
+- Quickly finish the sentence you’re writing in the second body paragraph (NEVER leave an unfinished sentence)

-2. Leave 3 or 4 lines space (so you can come back later to finish this paragraph if you have time)
+- Leave 3 or 4 lines space (so you can come back later to finish this paragraph if you have time)

-3. Go and write your conclusion (remember to give an opinion if you have been asked for one)
+- Go and write your conclusion (remember to give an opinion if you have been asked for one)

-4. If you still have some time, go back and complete the second body paragraph (but only start a sentence if you are sure you have time to finish it!)
+- If you still have some time, go back and complete the second body paragraph (but only start a sentence if you are sure you have time to finish it!)

 Also, if you spend too much time on Task 1 and realise that you probably won’t have time to finish your essay, then it is MUCH BETTER to write a shorter first body paragraph (especially in a Discuss Both Sides essay as this will NOT be your opinion) and a more extended second body paragraph.

-Examiners expect to read your strongest arguments just before the conclusion and by having a more detailed 3nd paragraph you will be hopefully able to rescue your C+C score as well as your mark for TA.
+Examiners expect to read your strongest arguments just before the conclusion and by having a more detailed 2nd paragraph you will be hopefully able to rescue your C+C score as well as your mark for TA.
 Of course, you are going to manage your time properly so this definitely won’t happen to you – right?!
 Good luck!